Height And Weight Gain Growth Chart For Premature Babies

 Teena, a mother from India, speaks at length about the methods she used to help her premature baby girl Olive gain weight.
 She says, “I fed my baby every two hours.
 This speeds up digestion and allows them to accept new nutrients… Olive’s doctor also suggested we give her coconut oil which contains healthy fats… Kangaroo mother or skin to skin contact also helped Olive with her weight gain… Giving Olive formula also helped her gain weight consistently… Tracking her feeding until four months and letting her sleep and rest also helped in her weight gain (i).”

 1. Breastfeeding: If your baby is a late preterm infant (born between 34-37 weeks), then they may be able to breastfeed.
 Both the mother and baby will require some initial practice.
-But once the baby understands to latch to the nipple, you can breastfeed the premature baby just like you would a full-term baby.
+It is advisable for mothers to work with lactation consultants to develop effective breastfeeding strategies.
+Once the baby understands how to latch to the nipple, you can breastfeed the premature baby just like you would a full-term baby.

-If the baby has trouble latching, then you can provide expressed breast milk through a feeding bottle.
-In the case of preterm or premature delivery, breastmilk has more protein, minerals, and fat that the baby can easily digest (8).
+If the baby has trouble latching, you can provide expressed breast milk through a feeding bottle.
+Breastmilk has protein, minerals, and fat that the baby can easily digest (9).
 Breastmilk will also reduce the risk of intestinal infection.
+Additionally, breastfeeding will promote bonding between you and your baby through skin-to-skin contact, thus helping them recover quickly (10).

 Fortified formula for premature infants